phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 - freqs6 = unigrams_brandes_adl_da_sm_aa.txt (like freqs5, but with 'å' replaced by 'aa').
 - freqs7 = unigrams_brandes_ods_adl_da_sm_aa.txt (like freqs6, but with ODS tokens added (with count = 1) if they are not on freqs6).
 - freqs8 = unigrams_brandes_ods6_adl_da_sm_aa.txt (like freqs7, but only ODS tokens at least 6 chars long are added).
+- Freqs9 = unigrams_brandes_ods_adl_da_sm_aa_odsadlfiltered.txt (ADL words with counts adjusted to match Ross' list; ODS words added if not in ADL; Ross list added, but only words in ODS.
+Inspired by the original SymSpell docs: https://github.com/wolfgarbe/SymSpell#frequency-dictionary: "The frequency_dictionary_en_82_765.txt was created by intersecting the two lists mentioned below (1.
+Google Books Ngram data and 2.
+SCOWL - Spell Checker Oriented Word Lists).
+By reciprocally filtering only those words which appear in both lists are used.
+Additional filters were applied and the resulting list truncated to ≈ 80,000 most frequent words.".)
 - bifreqs1 = bigrams_dict_da_sm.txt (Ross' original bigram list.
 Common Crawl Data?)
 - bifreqs2 = bigrams_brandes_adl.txt (Dorte's bigram freqlist from the Brandes texts and ADL texts in 'Træningskorpus, april 2020')
 - bifreqs3 = bigrams_brandes_adlx10.txt (like bifreqs2, but frequencies multiplied by 10)

 Observations:

-- Freqs7 - with ODS data - performs best.
+- Freqs9 - with ODS data, and with Ross' frequency list filtered on ODS - performs best.
 - Freqs5 performs a tiny bit better than freqs4, which has a slightly lower match percentage, and slightly more error types.
+SymSpell docs state that SymSpell expects a lowercased frequency dictionary.
 - Using bifreqs1, bifreqs2, or bifreqs3 makes no difference.
 It also makes no difference to omit the bigram frequencies altogether.
 So they will be omitted.
 - Freqs2 has the best performance on the most frequent errors (e.g. only half the ø=o errors compared to freqs1).
 However, overall performance is far worse than freqs1.
 (Also, there are many more error types).
 - Freqs6 (replacing 'å' with 'aa') gives a tiny improvement.